kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 Here are short videos to wwalk you through some of Discord's fun channels
 <aside>
      Music Lounge - you best bet when you want to unwind
 </aside>

 ![music channel](https://user-images.githubusercontent.com/88333571/217375724-288f6fd7-d13e-4cc6-a972-bd304f930e14.gif)

 <aside>

-     Use of spoilers for when you want to ahare a screenshot of your code
+     Spoilers for when you want to share a screenshot of your code
 </aside>

 ![spoiler](https://user-images.githubusercontent.com/88333571/217379698-38de1449-d61a-4b02-9286-16ab3dc8dab5.gif)

 <aside>
      Games channel fofr when you feel compettitive.
 Multi-player feature os also available
 </aside>

 ![games](https://user-images.githubusercontent.com/88333571/217383364-8db29ae9-223d-466f-bf58-e4929b5bc940.gif)